 - A 36-credit concentration in one of the following disciplines: Economics (Code 500-018), Geography (Code 500-019), History (Code 500-020), Political Science (Code 500-021), Sociology (Code 500-022).
-Courses taken to fulfill this requirement must be those specified as constituting a teaching major in the appropriate department. - 2.
-Idis 285; Pols 110 and 301; Econ 103 and 104, or 201 (if not included in [1]).
-3. Remaining credits to total 60 in the major.
+Courses taken to fulfill this requirement must be those specified as constituting a teaching major in the appropriate department or as described in Note 1 below. - 2.
+Idis 285; Pols 110 and 301; Econ 103 and 104, or 201 (if not included in [1]). - 3.
+Remaining credits to total 60 in the major.
 The 60 credits will be from at least four subject areas.
 The remaining credits will be chosen from among Econ 321; Geog 111, 325, 379; Hist 114, 115, 124, 125, and either 210 or Hist/AIS 240; Pols 122, 260, 305; Soc 101, 164, 242, 312; Soc/Wmns 202; Crmj/Soc 103 (if not included in [1]).
-NOTE: In addition to the 60-credit major, students must complete Geog 178 or Biol 180 (in GE-II) and Psyc 261 (in GE-III).
+NOTE 1: Sociology concentration requirements: 36 credits including Soc 101, 242, 312, 316 or 164, 328, 330, 332, 490 and 12 credits of Sociology electives.
+Eighteen of the 36 credits for the concentration must be earned in upper division courses (those numbered 300 or higher at UW-Eau Claire).
+NOTE 2: In addition to the 60-credit major, students must complete Geog 178 or Biol 180 (in GE-II) and Psyc 261 (in GE-III).
 Students with a single-concentration emphasis will receive certification in broadfield social studies and one area of concentration.
 Students who also choose to include in their program a certifiable minor in a subject outside of social studies (in addition to the Broadfield Social Studies major) will take the appropriate Praxis II examination in that subject as well as the social studies examination.
-For advising, see an adviser in the area of concentration: Professors W. Carroll (SSS-400G) Economics, E. Zeitler (P-251) Geography, K. Lang (HHH-718) History, R. Freitag (SSS-200E) Political Science, or J. Hein (SSS-433) Sociology.
-As an alternative to the Broadfield Social Studies major, students may select a teaching major in Economics, Geography, History, Political Science, or Sociology (36 credits), in conjunction with a certifiable minor (24 credits).
+For advising, see an adviser in the area of concentration.
+As an alternative to the Broadfield Social Studies major, students may select a teaching major (36 credits) in Economics, Geography, History, or Political Science, in conjunction with a certifiable minor (24 credits).
 This program leads to certification to teach courses in the major and minor subjects, but not fusion social studies courses.
 These students must take the Praxis II social studies exam and also, if their minor is outside of social studies, the Praxis II exam in the content area of the minor.
 B. Dual-concentration Emphasis: The Broadfield Social Studies major with the dual-concentration emphasis leads to certification to teach fusion social studies courses, history courses, and courses in the second area of concentration.
 Sixty semester credits, including: